dbochicchio/vera-VirtualDevices/README.md

 Subcategory number must be changed manually as [reported here](http://wiki.micasaverde.com/index.php/Luup_Device_Categories).

-Some categories shares the device file, and a JSON implementation must be manually specified, according to the previous table.
+Some categories share the device file, and a JSON implementation must be manually specified, according to the previous table.
 It's usually possibile after a reload.
 Another reaload is necessary after the JSON file is changed.

 Support for master devices is not ready yet.